Tata Advanced Systems: History

+The company was established in 2006 as Tata Systems and Technologies Limited and renamed to Tata Advanced Systems Limited in 2008.

 TASL entered into a joint venture with Sikorsky Aircraft Corporation to manufacture the Sikorsky S-92 helicopter in India for the domestic civil and military markets.
 The plan was to have a US$200 million manufacturing plant operational in Hyderabad by 2010.
 As production began, the first S-92 cabin was delivered in November 2010, and capacity was expected to increase to 36–48 cabins a year.
 By the end of July 2013, 39 cabins had been assembled.

 The joint venture with Sikorsky has since been expanded to include the development of aerospace components for other original equipment manufacturers (OEMs).
 This facility, called Tara, also located in Hyderabad, was completed in 2011 and commenced production in 2012.
 Another TASL joint-venture, with Lockheed Martin, is producing aero structures for the Lockheed C-130 Hercules and the Lockheed C-130J Super Hercules in India.
 It is a 74:26 joint venture which currently assembles Hercules centre wing boxes and empennages.
 TASL will also establish a MRO facility in India of the C-130J.
 TASL's joint venture with Lockheed Martin is named Tata Lockheed Martin Aerostructures.

-In partnership with Airbus Defence and Space, the company fielded the EADS CASA C-295 medium–lift tactical transport aircraft for the Indian Air Force's light-cargo fleet renewal program, which the Indian government approved on 13 May 2015.
+In partnership with Airbus Defence and Space, the company fielded the EADS CASA C-295 medium–lift tactical transport aircraft for the Indian Air Force's light-cargo fleet renewal programme, which the Indian government approved on 13 May 2015.
 Under the agreement, Tata Advanced Systems has been selected as the Indian Production Agency (IPA) by Airbus DS.
-Under the project 16 complete aircraft will be imported, while 40 aircraft will be manufactured in India.
+Under the project, 16 complete aircraft will be imported, while 40 aircraft will be manufactured in India.

 The Final Assembly Line (FAL) complex was inaugurated in October 2024.
 The first ‘Make in India’ C295 will roll out of the Vadodara FAL in September 2026.
 The company has also entered an agreement to produce structures for the Pilatus PC-12NG from 2016 to 2026.

 The aerospace and military division of Tata Motors was sold to Tata Advanced Systems on May 3, 2018.
 Lockheed Martin declared in September 2018 that, in partnership with TASL, it would manufacture wings for the General Dynamics F-16 Fighting Falcon.
 Inaugurated in 2018, the Hyderabad facility of Tata Boeing Aerospace Limited (TBAL), a joint venture between Boeing and Tata Advanced Systems, will serve as the exclusive global manufacturer of fuselages for AH-64 Apache helicopters supplied by Boeing to its clientele worldwide.
-On 10th February 2025, TBAL delivered the 300th fuselage for the AH-64 Apache from its facility in Hyderabad.
+On 10 February 2025, TBAL delivered the 300th fuselage for the AH-64 Apache from its facility in Hyderabad.

 In 2018, TASL established the Tata Centre of Excellence for Aero Engines to manufacture LEAP engine components in India for CFM International, a joint venture between GE Aerospace and Safran Aircraft Engines.
 Tata Power SED was purchased by Tata Advanced Systems from Tata Power in 2020.